syntatis/wp-option/README.md

 ## Why?

 WordPress option can handle various type of values including strings, booleans, arrays, and integers.
 However, it lacks the capability to check the type of value being stored or retrieved.
-The retrieved value can vary depending on the type of value stored in the option:
+The retrieved value can vary depending on the type value stored in the option, for example:

 - `false` returns `string(0) ""`
 - `true` returns `string(1) "1"`